GlobalEye: Design

-The primary sensor of the GlobalEye is its Erieye ER airborne early warning (AEW) radar; weighing approximately 1 tonne, it is mounted atop the twinjet's fuselage.
-Saab has cited up to 450 km (216 nm) range for the AEW radar system when flown at an operating altitude of 30,000 ft; and 550 km at 35,000 ft in comparison with earlier versions of the Erieye radar, Saab claims it has achieved a 70% increase in detection range, achieved via the use of new technology, such as gallium nitride transmit/receive modules.
+The primary sensor of the GlobalEye is its Erieye ER airborne early warning (AEW) radar.
+Weighing approximately 1 tonne, it is mounted atop the twinjet's fuselage.
+Saab has cited up to 450 km (216 nm) range for the AEW radar system when flown at an operating altitude of 30,000 ft, and 550 km at 35,000 ft.
+In comparison with earlier versions of the Erieye radar, Saab claims it has achieved a 70% increase in detection range, achieved via the use of new technology, such as gallium nitride transmit/receive modules.
 According to Saab Group, the GlobalEye is capable of detecting and tracking a combination of airborne and surface targets, the latter on both land and sea, while mission times of up to eleven hours in duration are possible.

-In addition to the AEW radar, the GlobalEye is equipped with various additional sensors.
-These include the Seaspray 7500E maritime surveillance radar, provided by Italian defence conglomerate Leonardo; the Seaspray radar features synthetic-aperture radar and ground-oriented moving target indication modes.
+In addition to the AEW radar, the GlobalEye is equipped with additional sensors.
+These include the Seaspray 7500E maritime surveillance radar, provided by Italian defence conglomerate Leonardo.
+The Seaspray radar features synthetic-aperture radar and ground-oriented moving target indication modes.
 The GlobalEye also has an electro-optical/infrared sensor, which is situated underneath the forward fuselage.
 Other mission equipment includes data links, voice and satellite communications and a command and control suite, the latter comprising five onboard operator stations.

 The GlobalEye can be operated without any onboard operators, streaming its surveillance output to ground-based stations instead.
 GlobalEye can simultaneously perform airborne, maritime and ground surveillance duties.
 It has been offered with three layers of capability: the baseline AESA and C2 system for air, land and sea surveillance, along with some electronic intelligence functions; a version with additional infrared and sea-search functionality; and one with a dedicated signals intelligence (SIGINT) system.